-KLM’s most recent miniature house is a replica of the monumental Hotel New York, the Grand Old Lady of Rotterdam.
+KLM’s miniature house No. 97 is a replica of the monumental Hotel New York, the Grand Old Lady of Rotterdam.
 The historic building (the former HQ of the Holland-America Line) is located at Koninginnenhoofd 1.
 Between 1880 and 1925, almost one million people departed from here to the New World.
 Settling in America had always appealed to emigrants from across Europe, and the Rotterdam shipping company HAL played a central role in this mass migration.

 An American dream